 The main surprise of our exploration of motion is that there are no surprises in nature.
 Nature is predictable.
-In fact, we will uncover six aspects of the predictability of everyday
+In fact, we will uncover six aspects of the predictability of everyday motion:

-1. Continuity.
+- Continuity.
 We know that eyes, cameras and measurement apparatus have a finite resolution.
 All have a smallest distance they can observe.
 We know that clocks have a smallest time they can measure.
-Despite these limitations, in everyday life all movements, their states, as well as space and time themselves, are continuous.
+Despite these limitations, in everyday life all movements, their states, as well as space and time themselves, are continuous. - 2.
+Conservation.

-2. Conservation.
 We all observe that people, music and many other things in motion stop moving after a while.
 The study of motion yields the opposite result: motion never stops.
 In fact, three aspects of motion do not change, but are conserved: momentum, angular momentum and energy are conserved, separately, in all examples of motion.
 No exception to these three types of conservation has ever been observed.
 (In contrast, mass is often, but not always conserved.)
-In addition, we will discover that conservation implies that motion and its properties are the same at all places and
+In addition, we will discover that conservation implies that motion and its properties are the same at all places and all times: motion is universal. - 3.
+Relativity.

-3. Relativity.
 We all know that motion differs from rest.
 Despite this experience, careful study shows that there is no intrinsic difference between the two.
 Motion and rest depend on the observer.
 Motion is relative.
 And so is rest.
-This is the first step towards vations, the study of motion will show us that all everyday motion is reversible.
-Physicists call this the invariance of everyday motion under motion reversal.
-Sloppily, but incorrectly, one sometimes speaks of 'time reversal'.

-4. Reversibility.
+This is the first step towards understanding the theory of relativity. - 4.
+Reversibility.
 We all observe that many processes happen only in one direction.
 For example, spilled milk never returns into the container by itself.
-Despite such obser-
+Despite such obserbullet puzzle 19 speed 36 speed measurement 61,